T of C

 Novels and Operas / Performance themes / My performances 首頁

-The qin in the novel Hong Lou Meng
+Qin in Hong Lou Meng

-(Dream of the Red Chamber
+(Dream of the Red Chamber, a novel) 1

-Chapter 87: Dai Yu plays qin2
+Chapter 87: Daiyu plays qin2

 Hong Lou Meng was written in the mid 18th century by Cao Xueqin,3 then completed by Gao E.4 It concerns the decline of the Jia family.